-Skin concerns
+Beauty concerns

-Protect your skin from the sun
+How to protect your skin from the sun

-Use sun protection products
+Use the right sun protection

-Depending on your skin type, your skin may be more or less sensitive to sunlight.
-That being said, UV rays can damage all skin types.
-As soon as the sun comes out, you should think about protecting your skin with suitable suncare products: one for the face and one for the body.
-And when you are out in the sun, you should reapply sun cream every two hours.
+Depending on your skin type, your skin may react differently to sunlight.
+All skin types need protection from the sun.
+As soon as the sun comes out, you should think about applying specific sun care products: one for the face and one for the body.
+And when you are out in the sun, don’t forget to reapply sun cream every two hours.

 Wear a hat